rrcobb/snake_game/README.md

 - clear path behind snake (clear whole grid)
 - snake is a vec, instead of representing as a path on the grid
 - pause (spacebar)
+- how should the game end?
+  - for now: console.log a loss, end
+- snake die on self-collision

+- wrap at the edges (currently, die at edges)

 ### TODO

-- snake die on self-collision
-- wrap at the edges
 - show dot
 - eat dot: snake length + 1, new dot
 - show text on the screen
 - scores
 - snake color

+- some refactoring
+    - grid to store cols and rows
+    - associated methods instead of free ones?

 possible:
 - menu? pause menu?